FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Puppies are hyperactive and have not been around long enough to pick up on an older dog’s social cues when they say enough is enough.
-Because of this, older dogs can easily get irritated by a puppy’s playfulness.
+Because of this, senior dogs can easily get irritated by a puppy’s playfulness.

 - Our canine friends feel jealousy, and a new pup taking up the attention that is usually reserved for them will bring this out, which can cause them to harbor resentment and distrust to the new bundle of joy.

 - Puppies have not learned how to play gently.
 While dogs often enjoy what looks like rough play to us, they have their limits.
 Young puppies haven’t been trained not to bite and subdue their crazy play styles yet.
 Dogs that have outgrown their wild side may not appreciate the overzealous behavior and could get aggressive.

 - Puppies tend not to listen simply because they have not been trained.
 As they have not been socialized either, they will not listen to their older canine friends, either.

 If your current dog is a senior, this can exacerbate the issues when a new pup is introduced.
 For example, puppy play could hurt the older dog.
 Not to mention, if the puppy is bigger than your older dog, the puppy could scare her.
 Furthermore, suppose your dog already has aggressive or fearful tendencies.
 In that case, these behaviors could come to the surface with a puppy around.

 One common misconception is that they are fighting for dominance.
 This is rarely the case for struggles, however.
 After all, do you get threatened by a toddler in your home?
 Neither does an older dog with a puppy around, as many animal behaviorists have discovered.
 But, just like some adult humans get along fine with other adults but don’t know what to do around kids, the same goes with dogs.